chibiboba/JS-202/My Notes/Lesson 2 Notes.md

 #### Flow

-- `inline` elements flow from one line to the next, which lets you place `inline`  elements side by side with other `inline` or `inline-block` elements.
+- **Flow**: `inline` elements flow from one line to the next, which lets you place `inline`  elements side by side with other `inline` or `inline-block` elements.
   - The main idea is that the left/right factors affect the **flow**, while the top and bottom do not.

-- **Spacing**: Remember that in code, inline elements respect white spaces around the character and in between then.
-And the white space collapses to a single white space character.
-So multiple space characters would render as one space character.
+- padding, margins & borders impact on flow
+  - For `inline` elements, if descendant element's padding, border, or margin is bigger than the container's width, then it will simply overlap with the container's content area, rather than the `inline` element going to a new line like `inline-block` elements would.
+  - **Overlap**: The top & bottom padding and borders may extend beyond the boundaries of the `inline` element's content area.
+This means that if there is content above or below the `inline` element, it will overlap with the top or bottom border / padding  of that `inline` element.
+This behavior should be avoided.

+Demonstration

 ![Box layout at 800 pixels width](https://d3jtzah944tvom.cloudfront.net/202/images/lesson_2/everything-a-box-1.png)